-- → Lives in inner Sydney, works and studies in the CBD. - → Enjoy hikes and nature experiences in the Blue Mountains and other national parks on the weekends. - → Enjoys good coffee and short travelled organic food. - → Have never conspired stopping at the tourist information. - → Prefer destinations where their kids feel entertained too, not → Find all their information about things worth seeing via social media. - → Is not considering Windsor as a destination but a pit stop for supplies/lunch.
+$\rightarrow$ Lives in inner Sydney, works and studies in the CBD.

+- $\rightarrow$ Enjoy hikes and nature experiences in the Blue Mountains and other national parks on the weekends. - → Enjoys good coffee and short travelled organic food. - $\rightarrow$ Have never conspired stopping at the tourist information. - social media.